dstw/dotscripts/README.md

-# conf-serv
+# Scripts

-My collections of various shell script with various functionality such as file backup, automatic download and control other servers.
+My collections of various shell script and config file with various functionality such as file backup, automatic download and control other servers.

 General Requirements
 --------------------